Is weed legal in New Hampshire?

-New Hampshire marijuana laws changed when the state became the 19th in the nation and the last in New England to pass medical marijuana legalization in 2013 with House Bill 573.
-The law established a list of qualifying conditions for New Hampshire medical marijuana, albeit restrictive.
-Under the law, not only did a patient need a diagnosis of a qualifying condition, but also had to exhibit severe symptoms of the debilitating condition.
+New Hampshire became the 19th state in the nation and the last in New England to allow medical marijuana in 2013 when it passed House Bill 573.
+The law established a list of qualifying conditions, albeit restrictive.
+Under the law, not only did a patient need a diagnosis of a qualifying condition, but they also had to exhibit severe symptoms of the debilitating condition.

 New Hampshire decriminalized marijuana in 2017.
-Possession of cannabis of three-fourths of an ounce (0.75 oz) or less will incur a $100 fine for a first or second offense, and $300 for a third offense, rather than leading to harsher misdemeanor charges.
-Four offenses within three years would result in misdemeanor charges.
+Possession of cannabis of 0.75 ounce or less became a civil offense punishable with a $100 fine for a first or second offense and $300 for a third offense.

 - Alzheimer's disease